Special Properties of Gradient Descent with Large Learning Rates: Related Work

 The type of obstacles encountered during optimization of a neural network is a long-standing question in the literature. \citet{lee_gradient_2016} show that gradient descent with random initialization almost surely avoids saddle points.
 However it is still unclear whether local minima are encountered during training.
 In \cite{goodfellow_qualitatively_2015} it was observed that the loss decreases monotonically over the line between the initialization and the final convergence points.
-This observation was shown not to hold when using larger learning rates \cite{lucas_analyzing_2021}. \citet{swirszcz_local_2017} also show that it is possible to create datasets which lead to a landscape containing local minima.
+However, it was later shown that this observation does not hold when using larger learning rates \cite{lucas_analyzing_2021}. \citet{swirszcz_local_2017} also show that it is possible to create datasets which lead to a landscape containing local minima.
 Furthermore, better visualization of the landscape shows non-convexities can be observed on some loss functions \cite{li_visualizing_2018}.
 For the concrete case of two layer ReLU networks, \citet{safran_spurious_2018} show gradient descent converges to local minima quite often without the help of over-parameterization.
 Also, it was shown that in the over-parameterized setting, the network is not locally convex around any differentiable global minimum and one-point strong convexity only holds in most but not all directions \cite{safran_effects_2021}.
-We use these observations to make assumptions that are practically justifiable.
+These observations show the importance of understanding the mechanisms of escaping local minima.
+We also use these observations to make assumptions that are practically justifiable. \looseness=-1

 There also exists a body of work on which properties of a minimum leads to better generalization \cite{keskar_large-batch_2017,dinh_sharp_2017,dziugaite_computing_2017,tsuzuku_normalized_2019}.
 In this work, our goal is to show the ability of gradient descent to avoid certain minima when using a high learning rate.
-However, we do not argue about whether these minima offer better or worse generalization.
+However, the argument about whether these minima offer better or worse generalization is outside the scope of this work.